N0vachr0n0/Raspi_Handshake/README.md

 Raspi_Handshake is a tool to capture automatically handshake with a Raspberry pi or Kali / Parrot desktop over ssh connection.

-# FTW

-Find The Word (FTW) is a game where player have to find correct word.

 # HOW TO INSTALL AND RUN ?